NPR All Things Considered: September 2011

 ©2005 New Times, Inc. All rights reserved.

-Zoë Keating: Have cello, will travel.
+Zoë Keating: Have cello, will travel. article link

 In 2000, the Kronos Quartet and Clint Mansell created a soundtrack perfect for a movie about two steep descents into addiction.
 Requiem for a Dream was a CD as chilling as the story it scored, a film centered on a mother striving for prescription bliss and a son whose heroin habit is as ugly as his abscesses.
 Separated into three seasons, the album carried ominous undertones, strings sounding the death knell for the lives these characters were losing.